the-t-in-rtf/c2lc-coding-environment/README.md

 npm start
 ```

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Testing